flyingnobita/halo2-wasm-demo/README.md

 #### SharedArrayBuffer

-WASM workers uses a brower feature called `SharedArrayBuffer` that is disabled by default for sercuity reasons.
+Wasm workers uses a brower feature called `SharedArrayBuffer` that is disabled by default for sercuity reasons.
 While this is enabled by default during development in `yarn start`, it needs to be explicitly enabled in the production HTTP server by allowing COOP (Cross Origin Opener Policy) and COEP (Cross Origin Embedder Policy).
 For Netlify, this is done in [`netlify.toml`](./netlify.toml).

+#### Apple Safari

+As stated in the [halo2 Book](https://zcash.github.io/halo2/user/wasm-port.html#safari), Safari is not currently supported.